 - The market is not static.
-It keeps changing with a variety of factors like introduction of new businesses, quitting of businesses, new and enhanced products, and changing economic conditions.
+It keeps changing with a variety of factors like the introduction of new businesses, quitting of businesses, new and enhanced products, and changing economic conditions.

 - Understanding customer thoughts can be very tough.
-No one can perfectly define customer sequence of behavior as it not possible to get inside their minds.
+No one can perfectly define customer sequence of behavior as it is not possible to get inside their minds.

 - It is also not possible to control external factors that may affect any part of the research.

-A market comprises of uncountable factors that can affect sales.
+A market comprises uncountable factors that can affect sales.
 Market researches aim to find out those factors and also steps that can help to improve marketability and product influence.
 There are many types of research methodologies to get a better understanding of the market and consumers.

-To conduct this type of analysis, survey questions should be such that the respondents can select an option which they most prefer or find most relevant to the topic and another which they least prefer or find least relevant to the topic.
+To conduct this type of analysis, survey questions should be such that the respondents can select an option which they prefer most or find most relevant to the topic and another which they least prefer or find least relevant to the topic.
 So, the other options come in between them and are comparable to each other.

 For example, soaps of different brands are mentioned and the question is to select which brand the customer is most likely to use and which brand he is least likely to use.
 Suppose the options are A, B, C, D, E. The customer chooses A as the best and E as the worst.

 From this, we can infer that A better than E, A better than B, C, D as well.
 Likewise, B, C, D are better than E. The relationship that cannot be found out is which one is better than the other among B, C, D. So, in 5 choices, 7 comparisons can be found out among 10 possible comparisons.

 - It lets the respondents choose only two options rather than grading every option.

 - The researcher can include many options in questionnaires than other analysis methods.

 - You will be able to get an idea as to which option most of the respondents like the best and the worst.

 - It is a great way to conduct market research by evaluating preferences.